brunopostle/ifcmerge/docs/whitepaper.rst

 A *Native IFC* application behaves in the following ways when editing a pre-existing IFC (STEP/SPF) file:

 1. IFC entities *must* be written in the same format as received, with the same numeric IDs as before.
-Line ordering is *not* critical when serialising STEP files.
+Sorting the lines by numeric ID is *recommended*.

 2. Attribute changes to entities *must* be written in-place, preserving the numeric ID of the entity.